-Modeling Open Calls, Go-Sees, Castings & Auditions
+Modeling Open Calls, Go-Sees, & Casting Calls

-Modeling agencies will usually hold open calls or go-sees for a few hours once a week, allowing aspiring models to simply walk in without an appointment and meet with an agent.
+Modeling agencies will usually hold open calls for a few hours once a week, allowing aspiring models to simply walk in without an appointment and meet with an agent.
 If you don't live near one of the major markets, it can be difficult for you to attend an open call.
 In that case, a model scouting website can be helpful.

 Clients will hold a casting or audition at a specific time where numerous models from a variety of agencies meet with the client in person so the client can make their final selection of models.

-Be On Time—ALWAYS
+Always Be On Time

-Bring Your Book or Recent Photos
+Bring Your Book, Comp Card, or Recent Photos

 If you're meeting with an agent for the first time, it's not necessary for you to have professional modeling photos.
 It is helpful, however, if you bring a few simple snapshots that you can leave with the agent if they ask.
 Most agents will take some "digitals" of you if they are interested, but it's nice to show the agent that you're prepared.